-The closeout of a grant is the process by which the DNCR and NPS determines that all applicable administrative actions and all required work of the project or project element have been completed.
+The closeout of a grant is the process by which the DNCR and NPS determine that all applicable administrative actions and all required work of the project or project element have been completed.
 The following are minimum requirements of the LWCF grant closeout procedures:

 - 1. Local sponsors must submit a reimbursement billing form which totals eligible project costs.
 These totals come from information on the project Detailed Expenditure Report. - 2.
 Local sponsors must submit a Detailed Expenditure Report form that details the expenses by category of the project and is the basis for the reimbursement totals.
 Copies of invoices must be attached.
 The "work elements" are the actual tasks being done as listed on the budget "cost estimates" sheet in the application and in the project scope of the agreement. - 3.
 As the LWCF billing is a reimbursement statement, the local sponsor must provide proof of actual expenditure.
 This is accomplished by including with the billing, a copy of the invoice for each amount shown on the Detailed Expenditure Report.
 If the work element is completed using donated materials and/or labor, the "In-Kind Work Report" is required with the billing. - 4.
 Upon request, NPS will make prompt payments to the State and the State to local sponsors for allowable reimbursable costs under the project being closed out. - 5.
 The State shall provide the NPS within 90 days after the date of completion of the project all financial performance and other reports required as a condition of the grant. - 6.
-Within 90 days after the date of completing the project, a final performance report is due which specifies that a project has been completed in accordance with the approved project agreement.
+Within 90 days after the date of completion of the project, a final performance report is due which specifies that a project has been completed in accordance with the approved project agreement.
 In addition, the following reports are due within the 90 days: - a.
 A final letter or report attesting to the completion of the project in accordance with the approved project agreement/amendment. - b.
 A final on-site inspection report in accordance with the on-site inspection agreement. - c.
 A completed Description and Notification Form (DNF). - d.
 An as-built or as-acquired site plan unless previously submitted. - e.
-A list of facilities developed and/or acres acquired.
+A list of facilities developed and/or acres acquired. - f.
+A signed and dated project boundary map if a more accurate map than the current one on file is available. - g.
+Copies of invoices or other documentation substantiating the payment requests, and a draft REP and SF-425 reflecting the final payout amount needed to close the project.